A collection of submunitions are piled in a grassy area in Laos

 Civilians are the main victims

-Cluster bombs kill, injure, and maim people and cause serious psychological trauma.
-Up to 87% of recorded victims are civilians—in other words, almost all victims are civilians.
+Cluster bombs have killed and maimed thousands of civilians, who are overwhelmingly the main victims.
+Cluster bombs kill, injure and maim people and cause serious psychological trauma.
+Up to 97% of recorded victims are civilians - in other words, almost all victims are civilians.

 Long-term hazard